ZudoMC/DDLC-Parents-Guide/index.md

 ### The game can send messages to your phone encouraging you to carry out certain tasks

 **This is completely false**.
-This may be due to confusion between _Doki Doki Literature Club_ and the dangerous game known as "Blue Whale", in which players are encouraged to do tasks such as self-harming and eventually committing suicide. _Doki Doki Literature Club_ does not encourage any such behaviour, but does show it in graphic detail.
+This misconception may be due to confusion between _Doki Doki Literature Club_ and another visual novel, _Mystic Messenger_, which is a mobile game that includes this feature.

 ### The game is online / multiplayer